This post is by Katherine Khoo, Managing Director at ecommerce and inventory platform iPages.

 This began by simply marketing on other channels, like shopping comparison engines, and has since grown into selling directly to customers through marketplaces, social media apps, smart devices and many other platforms.

-What challenges are we seeing in multi-channel retailing in 2018?
+What challenges are we seeing in multi-channel retailing?

 As the available selling channels extend well beyond the tried-and-tested marketplace formula, we are seeing more challenges around the nitty-gritty of running a multi-channel operation.